-This series began around mid 2021 as our lives started creeping back to pre-pandemic normalcy.
+This series began around mid 2021 and went through 2022, as our lives started creeping back to pre-pandemic normalcy.
 The viewer can create their own story, drawing on everything they possibly dreamt or imagined in this past year.
-These paintings express fantasy, illusion, thoughts, ideas, and all else one may have imagined during their time alone
+These paintings express fantasy, illusion, thoughts, ideas, and all else one may have imagined during their time alone during the pandemic.

 This series began in March 2020 soon after the global pandemic entered our lives and put everything as we knew it to be, to a halt.

 I created paintings that were a rapid expression of my feelings and emotions, using my imagination and creativity with texture, form, color and technique.
 These canvases express life and stories

 This 2019 series of works expressed a desire to connect life and energy.
 An emotion that speaks to the inner self and reflects not what is visible but what is rendered visible.
 Energy that flow from me to the viewer via the canvas.

 These paintings are about the vigor and spirit in an urban environment.